 Consider the Context

-Many fellowship applications include a number of application components.
+Many fellowship applications include several application components.
 You will need to consider how the personal statement fits within the larger application package.
-If there are additional written essays you are asked to submit, think about how the content in the personal statement will complement, rather than replicate, these materials.
+If there are additional written essays you are asked to submit, think about how the content of the personal statement will complement, rather than replicate, these materials.
 What you include in your personal statement will depend on what is covered elsewhere.

 Some awards include a specific prompt or ask a set of guiding questions.
 Make sure your personal statement is tailored accordingly.